 Editor Trudi Brewer shares her story.

-Three generations of Chantecaille women, founder Sylvie Chantecaille, daughters Alex and Olivia with Alex’s daughter, Delphina.
+Three generations of Chantecaille women, founder Sylvie Chantecaille, daughters Alex and Olivia ,with Olivia’s daughter, Delphina.

 What's it like working for your mum?